SaracenRhue/setupTool/README.md

 ## Features
 * setup zsh and neofetch
-* setup yay for Arch
+* install yay for AUR
++ install nix for Debian and Fedora
 * setup homebrew for Debian Fedora and MacOS
 * setup docker for Debian and Fedora (with a selection of Containers to install)
 * change your grub theme ([ ChrisTitusTech/Top-5-Bootloader-Themes ](https://github.com/ChrisTitusTech/Top-5-Bootloader-Themes))